 Do you have a kitchen in need of a new backsplash?
-This post will walk you step-by-step through how to install a subway tile backsplash – even if you’ve never tiled before!
+This post will walk you step-by-step through how to tile a backsplash – even if you’ve never tiled before!
 These tiling tips for beginners will give you the confidence you need to tackle tiling your own kitchen backsplash.

 That looks so much better, right?!

-As I’ve shared snippets on Instagram, I’ve had a lot of questions about how to tile a kitchen backsplash and many requests to share my process – so, today is the big, bulky, beefy post all about how to install a subway tile backsplash in your kitchen.
+Today is the big, bulky, beefy post all about how to tile a backsplash.
 Don’t have a kitchen renovation on the agenda at the moment?
 Then be sure to pin this post for later to help you find it when you’re ready!

 Let’s do this.

-If you’re demolishing old tile, you’ll also need:
+If you need to demolish old tile, you’ll also need the following:

 - Hammer